 Kids Climate Action Network (Kids CAN) is a coalition of Oxford-based organisations and individuals working to create safe, fact-based and empowering climate change resources and information for children, and to support the adults around them.
+It was initiated by Mim Saxl at Low Carbon West Oxford.

 Find out about relevant events on the Low Carbon West Oxford website: